okudenconstruct/Okuden-Noetic/README.md

 🌌 Overview

-This artifact lets visitors explore your treatise in a living, fractal interface:
+This artifact lets visitors explore my treatise in a living, fractal interface:

 Fractal Pack (Zoomable) — dive from the global map to clusters to individual concept nodes.